paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### IsDisplayingInGui

-By giving the sparse path to a game object that has a renderer, this method checks whether a 2D component is partially or entirely within the view-space.
+By giving the sparse path to a game object that has a renderer, this method checks whether a 2D component is within the view-space.

 ```c#
 var buttonTwo = Components.Find<RectTransform>("Button Two");